Fort Bayard

 Fort Bayard is truly a gem.
 It was started to protect the inhabitants in the area from the Apaches.
 Fort Bayard was home to Native American Indian Scouts, two companies of Buffalo Soldiers including Medal of Honor recipients and William Cathay (A.K.A.
 Cathy Williams) who was the only known female Buffalo Soldier.
 Military leaders such as Generals George Crook and "Black Jack" Pershing served at the military post.

 In 1899 the military post was abandoned.
 Later that year it became a sanatorium for treating TB.
 On May 1, 1922, Fort Bayard came under the jurisdiction of the Veterans Administration.
 During World War II, Fort Bayard housed German Prisoners of War who helped to maintain the post.
 In 1965, the State of New Mexico assumed control of the post as a long-term health care facility.
 The post's adjoining military cemetery, dating back to 1866, became a National Cemetery on July 5, 1976.
-Fort Bayard became a New Mexico Historic District in 2001 and was named a National Historic Landmark on March 19, 2004
+Fort Bayard became a New Mexico Historic District back in 2001 and was named a National Historic Landmark on March 19, 2004.

-Most buildings are still standing.
+Many buildings are still standing.

 Tour Hours